Alereik/SFLIGHT/README.md

 **A basic ABAP report which will display information from the SFLIGHT table.**

-Selection screen has radio buttons labeld report A, Report B.\
+Selection screen has radio buttons labeled report A, Report B.\
 When switching between the two radio buttons the parameters change.

 **Report A:**